oomlout/oomlout_oomp_builder/parts/hardware_bearing_MR_series_MR137_size_7_mm_id_13_mm_od_4_mm_depth/readme.md

-# Hardware Bearing Mr Series Mr137 Size 7 mm Id 13 mm Od 4 mm Depth
+# Hardware Bearing Mr Series Mr137 Size 7 mm ID 13 mm OD 4 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base